-To change the language that the UConnect $\ensuremath{^{\rm TM}}$ system is using,
+To change the language that the UConnect® system is using:

-- Press the "Phone" button to begin. - After the "Ready" prompt and the following beep, say the name of the language you wish to switch to (English, Espanol, or Francais, if so equipped). - Continue to follow the system prompts to complete language selection.
+- Press the PHONE button to begin. - After the "Ready" prompt and the following beep, say the name of the language you wish to switch to English, Espanol, or Français. - Continue to follow the system prompts to complete the language selection.